skellis46/slipbox/improvisation and the threshold of the self.md

 	+ not judging
 - there is a lot of information in the [[losing oneself 2024 practice]] page including annotated bibliography

+- indifference vs non-judgement:

+> Sooner or later Consciousness comes to see the difference between its own openness, its own Presence, which welcomes all things into itself with benevolent indifference, and a mind which, by definition, sees differences and yet has imposed on itself a straitjacket of ‘nonjudging.’
+Such ‘non-judging’ comes from fear and confusion.
+It is not the true, benevolent indifference of Presence.[@spira-2008-transparency]

 ## collected quotes

+on what kind of awareness is it? (unconstructed):

+> Our results lend further evidence to the claims that NDA meditations are different from both FA and OM meditations.
+While FA and OM meditations are traditionally regarded as “constructed” states created through deployment of speciﬁc attentional strategies, NDA meditations are thought not to involve intentional effort, but to be based on identifying a reﬂexive awareness that is regarded as “unconstructed” (Mipam and Hopkins, 2006).
+Additionally, both FA and OM meditations are content-oriented, concerned with the speciﬁcs of experience, while NDA meditations could be seen as primarily context-oriented, concerned with the context of experience. [@josipovic-2012-influence]

+> When the world dissolves at the end of a perception, Consciousness recognises itself, and this recognition is called Beauty.
+The words Understanding, Happiness, Love and Beauty are all synonyms for Consciousness, for ‘I.’ They do not refer to objects. [@spira-2008-transparency]
+- above is kind of why it matters -- is it? (or perhaps that's in therapeutic sense)

+Wonder if [[bodily sensation and behaviour influence emotions]] is useful as a "future thinking" or 'why it matters' component.

 I like the following description of the self by Sacasas.
 It's for another context, but useful as reminder of the fluidity of our identification with _a_ self?

 > Put that way it doesn’t seem like an especially profound point.
 Indeed, it seems rather obvious.
 The self is not exactly fixed.
 It undoubtedly evolves over time, it is multi-faceted, and, critically, it escapes our full comprehension.
 All of this said, it seems to me that our experience of the self can range across a spectrum from more free-floating to more anchored.
 In these examples, people act as anchors.
 And, to be more precise, what we are being anchored to is some segment of our own past.[@sacasas-2022-stuff]